CeciliaChen-2000/Assignment2-MovieAPI/README.md

 # Assignment 2 - Web API.

-Name: Your Name
+Name: Liangyu Chen

 ## Features.

 ......
-A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** ......,
+A bullet-point list of the ADDITIONAL features that have been implemented in the API **THAT WERE NOT IN THE LABS** ......,

- + Feature 1 - .... a statement of its purpose/objective .....
+ + Feature 1 - Users - GET a list of users
- + Feature 2 - .......
+ + Feature 2 - Users - POST to login or register
- + Feature 3 = ......
+ + Feature 3 - Users - PUT to update user information
+ + Feature 4 - Users -
+ + Feature 5 -
+ + Feature
+ + Feature
+ + Feature
+ + Feature
+ + Feature
+ + Feature
- + etc
+ + Feature
- + etc
+ + Feature

 ## Installation Requirements